lcg-infodesign/2025-group-project-gruppo_8/README.md

 ---

 ## Data processing (our modifications)
-To improve consistency and usability, we performed cleaning and standardization, including:
+To improve consistency and usability, we performed cleaning standardization and correction, including:

 - **Yield:** missing values replaced with `0`
 - **Dates:** converted `date_long` to EU format `DD/MM/YYYY` stored in `date_DMY`